cfengine/documentation/reference/promise-types/files.markdown

 **Allowed input range**: `.*`

-**Synopsis**: Matches file if this regular expression matches any full line returned by the command
+**Description**: Matches file if this regular expression matches any full line returned by the command

 **Example**: